DevExpress-Examples/devextreme-chat-empty-view-customization/README.md

 <!-- default badges end -->
 # DevExtreme Chat - Empty View Customization

-This example configures custom markup used for empty view within the DevExtreme Chat component.
+This example configures custom markup used for an empty view within the DevExtreme Chat component.

 ![DevExtreme Chat - Empty View Customization](images/devextreme-chat-empty-view-customization.png)

-Specify the [emptyViewTemplate](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxChat/Configuration/#emptyViewTemplate) to configure this area.
+Use the [emptyViewTemplate](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxChat/Configuration/#emptyViewTemplate) to configure this region.
 This example embeds the DevExtreme [TileView](https://js.devexpress.com/Documentation/Guide/UI_Components/TileView/Overview/) component into the empty view container.
 The empty view also displays a predefined message (`data.texts.message`).

 ## Files to Review